 Moe Dixon is a familiar name on the festival and concert club circuit with inspiring original songs, fiery finger-style and ragtime guitar and inventive ukulele playing.
 Moe had gained national recognition through his contributions to the children’s group Rosen, Shontz, and Dixon.
 He’s written themes to Bob Hope specials and Warren Miller ski movies, and performed with the Wheeling Symphony and the West Suburban Symphony of Chicago.
 He’s shared the stage with such familiar names as Phil Oches, Pete Seeger, Tom Paxton, Tom Rush, Nicolette Larson, Doc Watson, Maria Muldaur, Rory Block, Odetta, Jonathon Edwards, John Denver, Bill Danoff, Michael Johnson, Little River Band, The Hellacasters, Nitty Gritty Dirt Band, Three Dog Night, Eric Johnson, Larry Carlton, Lee Ritenour, Buddy Guy, Sonny Landreth, and Robben Ford.

 For the past three decades, folksinger Peter Wilson has been a regular performers at Northern California festivals, concerts and nightclubs.
 He’s also know as an enthusiastic supporter of the arts, promoting concerts,

 hosting radio shows and open mic nights.
 He’s been a featured performer at the California WorldFest, KVMR Celtic Festival and has opened concerts for headliners including The Band, Etta James, Jessie Winchester, David Lindley and The Smothers Brothers.
-His January CD release concert at The Center for the Arts drew a capacity crowd and the music has found its way into regular airplay on community radio KVMR.
+His recordings have found their way into regular airplay on community radio nationwide.